Biden accused by second woman of improper physical contact

 A Biden spokesman did not immediately respond to Fox News' requests for comment.
 In statements earlier Monday and over the weekend, both Biden and his team strongly denied accusations the former vice president acted inappropriately around women.
 Still, they vowed to listen to any allegations or concerns.

-Lappos, who was seen in photos with Biden at the event, said the episode occurred inside the Greenwich home of an affordable housing developer, and that Himes was not present at the time.
+Lappos, who provided Fox News with photos she said shows herself and Biden at the event, charged that the episode occurred inside the Greenwich home of an affordable housing developer, and that Himes was not present at the time.

-Lappos continued: “I never filed a complaint, to be honest, because he was the vice president.
-I was a nobody.
-There’s absolutely a line of decency.
-There’s a line of respect.
-Crossing that line is not grandfatherly.
-It’s not cultural.
-It’s not affection.
-It’s sexism or misogyny.”

 OTHER 2020 DEMS SAY THEY BELIEVE BIDEN ACCUSER LUCY FLORES